 The Foundation has established a voluntary defined contribution retirement plan.
 Under the terms of the plan, all employees who work at least 20 hours per week are eligible to participate after 90 days of consecutive service.
 Upon meeting these eligibility requirements, employees are fully vested.
 Contributions under this plan are invested in one or more of the available investment options at the discretion of the participant to the Teachers Insurance and Annuity Association and College Retirement Equities Fund ("TIAA-CREF").
-Contributions to the retirement plan by the Foundation totaled \$809,005 and \$736,802 for the years ended June 30, 2016 and 2015, respectively.
+Contributions to the retirement plan by the Foundation totaled \$819,646 and \$809,005 for the years ended June 30, 2017 and 2016, respectively.

 The Foundation has also established a voluntary tax deferred annuity plan.
 Under the terms of the plan, all employees who work at least 20 hours per week are eligible to participate.
 Upon meeting these eligibility requirements, employees are fully vested.
 Contributions under this plan are invested in one or more of the available investment options at the direction of the participant to TIAA-CREF.
 The employees may make contributions up to the maximum amount allowed by law.
+As of July 1, 2016, the Foundation has merged the voluntary defined contribution retirement plan and the voluntary tax deferred annuity plan.
 There are no provisions or obligations for the Foundation to make any contributions to this plan.

-The Foundation has established a deferred 457 compensation plan for the Foundation's former Chief Executive Officer (the "Officer").
-Contributions to the plan vest at 20 percent per year and are fully vested after five years.
+The Foundation has established a deferred 457 compensation plan.
+Per the plan document, any Employer contributions to the plan vest at 20 percent per year and are fully vested after five years.
 This is an unfunded plan in which any amounts due or payable pursuant to the terms of the plan will be paid from the general assets of the Foundation.
-The Officer may make contributions up to the maximum amount allowed by law.
+Participants may make contributions up to the maximum amount allowed by law.
 There are no legal obligations for the Foundation to make any contributions to this plan.